 "If you eat all your broccoli, you can have some ice cream."
 Don't go there.
 Bribing is shortsighted, and it backfires.
 It can teach your child to value treats more than other foods and to please you through food.
 Take the focus off dessert, don't use it as a reward.

-Just because he's turned up his nose at zucchini the last five times you've served it, don't give up.
+Just because they have turned up their nose at zucchini the last five times you've served it, don't give up.
 Most children will try a new food after it has been offered 10 to 15 times.
-When introducing new foods, keep portions small, and when you offer something new, also serve a food you know he loves.
+When introducing new foods, keep portions small, and when you offer something new, also serve a food you know they love.

 Resist the temptation to prepare special meals just for your picky eater.
-Offer the same foods to the whole family, but try to make at least one thing that you know he likes.
+Offer the same foods to the whole family, but try to make at least one thing that you know they like.
 If someone in your family is an adventurous eater, apply a little positive peer pressure by seating them next to the picky eater.

 Kids who help prepare a meal are much more likely to eat it.
 Let your child help shell beans, roll out dough, wash lettuce, or other easy meal prep.
-She may give them a try once they are on her plate.
+They may give them a try once they are on their plate.

 Kids copy the adults in their lives.
 Are you modeling the kind of eating habits you want them to have?
 It's just like other things in parenting: Your child is looking to you, so let them see you walk your talk.

-It's tempting to give in when she asks for an unhealthy snack.
+It's tempting to give in when they ask for an unhealthy snack.
 If it's not a rare treat, giving in may start to set a habit that's hard to break.
 Kids naturally love sweet and salty foods, just like the rest of us, and it's up to parents to offer choices that nourish and to keep treats as exceptions.

-If your child is pushing food around on her plate, she may be full.
-Forcing her to keep eating can set her up for overeating and weight problems down the road.
-Offer child-sized portions of a variety of healthy foods, and let her decide when she's had enough.
+If your child is pushing food around on their plate, they may be full.
+Forcing them to keep eating can set them up for overeating and weight problems down the road.
+Offer child-sized portions of a variety of healthy foods, and let them decide when they've had enough.

 Most children get over being picky eaters by the time they reach school age.
 In the meantime, take it in stride.
-Praise your child for what she's doing right at mealtimes, and don't make a big deal about picky behavior.
-The more you talk about it, the more likely she is to keep doing it.
+Praise your child for what they are doing right at mealtimes, and don't make a big deal about picky behavior.
+The more you talk about it, the more likely they are to keep doing it.
 A nutritionist can help you cover your child's nutritional needs, too.